mdclegacyI0/module-three-study-guide/03-react-props.md

 ## Parent component (App.js) passing props to a child component (User)

 - What information is being passed to the `<User />` component?
+The name key from the userDetails object
 - How would you access that information in the `User` component?
+We would destructure it and use it in the component.

 ```jsx
 const App = () => {